- Captain Albert's Website and Blog -

 Captain Jaski in 1946 while in command of the ms Westerdam (I) (a)

-As Schiermmonikoog had its own Maritime School, it would make sense that he studied there.
 Until he joined Holland America, not much is known of what he did after obtaining his 3rd mates exam on 14 November 1904 but he did sail for another Dutch company, Hudig & Veder a cargo company based in Rotterdam, prior to coming to HAL.
 He obtained his second mates certificate on 02 October 1906 and came over to Holland America in 1909 as 2nd officer.

 The ss Gorredijk (I) was a cargo ship of 6500 tons with a length of 126.5 meters and a speed of 10 knots.
 There were 52 crew and the captain.
 This photo shows the ship in Boston, ready to load grain. (a)

-Thomas Jaski was most likely signed on by the HAL on this ship as it had just been bought in April 1909 from the English Furness Withy company who had sold the complete (Rotterdam) branch of their services to the East coast of the USA (The Neptune Line) in 1909.
+Thomas Jaski was most likely signed on by the HAL on this ship as it had just been bought in April 1909 from the English Furness Withy company who had sold the complete (Rotterdam) branch of their services to the East coast of the USA (The Neptune or Burg Line) in 1909.
 This sale included several ships.
 The Gorredijk (I) was put in service from Rotterdam to the US Eastern Seaboard ports such as Baltimore, Newport News, Philadelphia, Boston.

-Then he is assigned to the North Atlantic cargo ships, which were making on average 1 month roundtrips to the USA eastcoast ports.
+Then he is assigned to the North Atlantic cargo ships, which were making on average 1 month roundtrips to the USA east coast ports.

 The ss Breedyk was cargo ship of the B-class series which Holland America had built with materials given by the British Government to compensate for the loss of the ss Statendam (II) / Justicia. (a)

-He leaves the North Atlantic in 1929 he joins the ss Breedyk which is engaged in the New York – “British Indies Line”, sailing to the Dutch East Indies, Singapore and Colombo (Ceylon, now Sri Lanka) That was a one year assignment and the trip to New York and back was made as a passenger on the passenger ships.
-Then it is back to the cargo ships engaged in the one month return service on the North Atlantic.
+He leaves the North Atlantic in 1929 he joined the ss Breedyk which is engaged in the New York – “British Indies Line”, sailing to the Dutch East Indies, Singapore and Colombo (Ceylon, now Sri Lanka) That was a one year assignment and the trip to New York and back was made as a passenger on the passenger ships.
+This is followed by a similar assignent to the Far East on the ss Binnendijk.

 Then we have the next blind spot in his career.
 The Netherlands were liberated on 10 May 1945 and in the next 6 to 7 months most of the ships returned to Rotterdam.
 In that period Captains and Crew who had sailed for 5 years non-stop where relieved as soon as possible and replaced with those who had been stuck in the country for the duration of the war.
 So those people were all back at sea by Autumn 1945.
+Hence the question is, was he kept at home for almost a year after liberation day or did he something else for the company, maybe involved with the construction of the ms Westerdam (?)

 However Captain Jaski is only assigned to the ms Delftdyk on 09 March 1946.
 This ship had been sailing all through the war and had returned to the Netherlands in July 1945.
-Hence the question is, was he kept at home for almost a year after liberation day or did he something else for the company?

-He makes one voyage on this ship to New York and is then sent to the newbuilt of the ms Westerdam.
+He makes one voyage on this ship to New York and is then sent to the newbuilt of the ms Westerdam (I).

 The ms Westerdam (I) seen her arriving on her maiden voyage in New York on 08 July 1946.
 Accompanied by a New York fire boat she has just sailed passed the Statue of Liberty.
-(To the right is a world war II built Libverty class cargo vessel) (a)
+(To the right is a world war II built Liberty class cargo vessel) (a)

 The ms Westerdam (I) was one of four passenger-cargo liners meant for the direct-intermediate service from Rotterdam to New York.
 (Direct meaning no other ports enroute).
-Two, the Noordam (I) and Zaandam (II) entered service before the war.
+Two, the Noordam (I) and Zaandam (II) had entered service before the war.
 The Zuiderdam (I) had been damaged beyond repair during the war while being constructed but the Westerdam (I) (although having been sunk 3 times during the war) was in good enough condition to be completed.

 Captain Jaski on a cartoon published on arrival in New York.
 Even in those days, when everybody tended to work for one employer, long service records still made an impression. (a)

-Although the Westerdam was only a small ship compared to the large Ocean Liners calling at New York (it could only carry 125 passengers in first class accomodation), the ship was the first Holland America ship that re-established the regular post war Liner service from Rotterdam to New York with passengers.
+Although the Westerdam was only a small ship compared to the large Ocean Liners calling at New York (it could only carry 125 passengers in first class accommodation), the ship was the first Holland America ship that re-established the regular post war Liner service from Rotterdam to New York with passengers.

 The ship made a 3 three day trial trip between 5 and 7 June with Captain Jaski in command.
 After the hand over on 24 June, he took her out on the maiden voyage on 28 June from Rotterdam to New York.